OpenBoxProject/obsi/README.md

-# obsi
+# OpenBox Service Instance

-OpenBox Service Instance Implementation
+An OpenBox software-based service instance implementation.
+Since thi project is under ongoing development, not all sources are available in this repository.